Pre-registration rules

 You must also meet these registration requirements:

-• not be deemed mentally incompetent by a court
+• not be presently adjudged as mentally incompetent as to your ability to vote by a court of competent jurisdiction

 California pre-registration rules